You are currently viewing Phajo Drugom Zhigpo in Bhutan: The Sacred Sites Associated with Phajo Drugom Zhigpo and his Descendants

 From Taktsang, he returned to Lingzhi Tsedong Phug Gawaphu and stayed for three months.
 There, he subdued an evil spirit with the head of a snake and the tail of a yak.
 Four rich persons, each owing a thousand cattle and thus called Tongpen, assembled at Tara Lakha and received the blessing of empowerment for life from Phajo Drugom Zhigpo.
 As a token for these initiations, they offered Phajo Drugom Zhigpo, all the people and the pastures under their control.

 To accomplish the prophecy of Guru Rimpoche in the 12 sacred places, Guru also prophesized that he would have a consort from Chudo of Wang who would be the incarnation of Machig Labdon.
-Phajo was instructed to go to Gomdrak and Wang-Seng-Phug, located above Chizhi Goenpa.
+Phajo was instructed to go to Gomdra and Wang-Seng-Phug, located above Chizhi Goenpa.
 Per the prophecy, he went to Gomdra via Tshelung Nye and Thujedrak, meditating and later discovering Drupchhu from the rock.

 Also Read: Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits